JuliaDynamics/TimeseriesSurrogates.jl/paper/paper.md

 # Acknowledgements

 KAH acknowledges funding by the Trond Mohn Foundation (previously Bergen Research Foundation) (Bergen, Norway) and a fast-track initative grant from Bjerknes Centre for Climate Research (Bergen, Norway).
+GD acknowledges funding from the Max Planck Society.

 # References